-- Next, perform manufacturer’s specific pinpoint tests for a P0014 trouble code and repair it as needed.
+- Next, perform manufacturer’s specific pinpoint tests for a P0014 code and repair it as needed.

 How serious is this?

-The level of a P0014 trouble code is fairly serious, and something that you should look into as soon as you start noticing something is wrong with the vehicle:
+The level of a code P0014 is fairly serious, and something that you should look into as soon as you start noticing something is wrong with the vehicle:

 - The engine may run erratically, stall, or have a hard starting problem.